SCRA State Laws: Comprehensive Guide for Legal Compliance

 N.Y.
 Mil.
 Law §§ 301 to N.Y.
 Mil.
 Law 328

-New York law applies to a service member on federal active duty or state obtain a court order for a postponement in a foreclosure action under certain circumstances.
+New York allows a service member of federal or state duty to obtain a court order for a postponement in a foreclosure.

 North Carolina